ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 # GALIL macros

-For each GALIL IOC that you need to use, you need to set the corresponding GALILADDRx macro.
+For each GALIL IOC that you need to use, you need to set the GALILADDR and MTRCTRL macros.
+The MTRCTRL macro will set where the motor appears in the table of motors and the GALILADDR sets the IP.

-e.g. if you are setting up `GALIL_02`, the `GALILADDR02` macro should be set to `192.168.1.202` and all other macros should be left blank.
+e.g. if you are setting up `GALIL_02`, the `GALILADDR` macro should be set to `192.168.1.202` and MTRCTRL will probably be set to 2.

 # GALIL configuration file

-In the `configurations/galil` directory, you need to create `galilx.cmd` files.
+In the `configurations/galil` directory, you need to create `galilxx.cmd` files.
 These files define the behaviour of a galil controller in terms of the homing modes and other settings.

-For example, if you were setting up galil 2 on POLARIS, you would create `\\Ndxpolaris\c$\Instrument\Settings\config\NDXPOLARIS\configurations\galil\galil2.cmd`
+For example, if you were setting up galil 2 on POLARIS, you would create `\\Ndxpolaris\c$\Instrument\Settings\config\NDXPOLARIS\configurations\galil\galil02.cmd`

 The contents of this file looks like the following: